 In January 2017, the Company started to actively market the asset held for sale.
 On January 23, 2017, the Company and DFM, LLC entered into an Intellectual Property Assignment Agreement with Hong Kong Haisco Pharmaceutical Co., Limited ("Haisco"), a Chinese pharmaceutical company, whereby Haisco acquired former Direct Flow Medical clinical, regulatory and commercial information and intellectual property rights exclusively in China for \$7.0 million.
-The Company also sold Haisco certain manufacturing equipment for \$450,000 and collected \$438,000 on outstanding Direct Flow Medical accounts receivable during the first quarter of 2017.
-The Company is exploring alternatives to further monetize the remaining assets of Direct Flow Medical and has ascribed a carrying value of \$2.1 million to the remaining assets held for sale at March 31, 2017.
+The Company, through DFM, LLC also sold Haisco certain manufacturing equipment for \$450,000 and collected \$692,000 on outstanding Direct Flow Medical accounts receivable during the six months ended June 30, 2017.
+The Company is exploring alternatives to further monetize the remaining assets of Direct Flow Medical and has ascribed a carrying value of \$1.9 million to the remaining assets held for sale at June 30, 2017.